sportsanalysr/sagweb/content/post/20-12-01-wowchemy-prize/index.md

 ---
 date: "2020-12-01"
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: RM SILVA Wins First Place in the Wowchemy Prize
 ---

 Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.